 Usually, reviews end with the reviewer’s verdict on performance.
 I’ll break with tradition somewhat: our appreciation of Nutmeg financial is well known, and we wrote one of the early reviews of Nutmeg, so I may as well start this review by telling about what I love about them.

 After I tell you what Nutmeg financial is, of course.

 Nutmeg is a digital wealth manager operating in the UK, aiming to democratize wealth management and investing by building and managing sophisticated global, diversified investment portfolios.
 These portfolios are built by Exchange Traded Funds (ETSs) and carry different levels of investment risk.

 Nutmeg is currently the largest and fastest-growing digital wealth manager in the UK.
 Betterment in the US, acknowledged to be one of the best digital wealth managers for beginners, is Nutmeg’s ‘sister’.

 We have been investing with Nutmeg since 2013 and have stayed faithful to them through thick and thin.

-I have never made a secret of my love for Nutmeg, even when experimenting with other digital online managers.
+I have never made a secret of my love for Nutmeg investing, even when experimenting with other digital online managers.
 My love for Nutmeg investing, however, is not the blind romantic infatuation of youth.
-Rather, it is the more pragmatic love of our later years.
+Rather, it is the more pragmatic love of our golden years.